raphaelvallat/yasa/README.rst

   Note that this program is provided with NO WARRANTY OF ANY KIND.

 * YASA Flaskified is a web-based tool built on YASA that allows EEG analysis through a browser interface.
 It requires deployment on a server, which can be done using the preconfigured scripts available in the repository.
-For more details, visit the **[YASA Flaskified GitHub repository](https://github.com/bartromb/YASAFlaskified)**.
+For more details, visit the `YASA Flaskified GitHub repository <https://github.com/bartromb/YASAFlaskified>`_.

 Citation